Constraints on Neutrino Mass and Light Degrees of Freedom in Extended Cosmological Parameter Spaces: Introduction

 Observations of the cosmic microwave background (CMB)~\cite{Spergel:2003cb,Spergel:2006hy,Komatsu,Komatsu:2010fb}, large-scale structure~\cite{Tegmark:2003uf,Tegmark:2006az,Cole:2005sx}, and type Ia supernovae (SNe)~\cite{RiessSNe,Perlmutter} have established a flat $\Lambda$CDM model, with nearly scale-invariant, adiabatic, Gaussian primordial fluctuations as providing a consistent description of the global properties of our universe.
 At the same time, we do not yet understand the microscopic identities of the dark energy ($\Lambda$), cold dark matter (CDM), and inflaton (primordial fluctuations) that enter our standard cosmological model.

 The neutrino sector is another area that the standard model is yet unable to fully describe, with open questions related to the effective number of neutrinos $\neff$ and their masses $m_{\nu}$.
+The effective number of neutrinos is sensitive to both the number of neutrinos along with additional particle species that were relativistic at the photon decoupling epoch (e.g.~\cite{Komatsu,Mangano:2005cc}).
 A joint analysis of CMB data from WMAP7 with baryon acoustic oscillation (BAO) distances from SDSS+2dF and Hubble constant from HST reveals a weak preference for extra relativistic species ($\neff = 4.34 \pm 0.87$)~\cite{Komatsu:2010fb}.
-When further combined with small-scale CMB data from ACT or SPT, this preference mildly increases to the $2\sigma$ level ($\neff = 4.56 \pm 0.75$ with addition of ACT~\cite{dunkleyact} and $\neff = 3.86 \pm 0.42$ with addition of SPT~\cite{Keisler:2011aw}; further see~\cite{Hamann:2010bk,Archidiacono:2011gq,Riess:2011yx,Smith:2011es,Hou:2011ec, Hamann:2007pi, Hamann:2011hu, GonzalezMorales:2011ty, Calabrese:2011hg,Smith:2011ab, Hamann:2011ge,Giusarma:2011ex,Giusarma:2011zq,Fischler:2010xz,deHolanda:2010am,Nakayama:2010vs}).
+When further combined with small-scale CMB data from ACT or SPT, this preference mildly increases and reaches the $2\sigma$ level ($\neff = 4.56 \pm 0.75$ with addition of ACT~\cite{dunkleyact} and $\neff = 3.86 \pm 0.42$ with addition of SPT~\cite{Keisler:2011aw}; further see~\cite{Hamann:2010bk,Archidiacono:2011gq,Riess:2011yx,Smith:2011es,Hou:2011ec, Hamann:2007pi, Hamann:2011hu, GonzalezMorales:2011ty, Calabrese:2011hg,Smith:2011ab, Hamann:2011ge,Giusarma:2011ex,Giusarma:2011zq,Fischler:2010xz,deHolanda:2010am,Nakayama:2010vs,Joudaki:2012uk}).

 A primary objective of this manuscript is to clarify how robust these recent indications of additional light degrees of freedom are to assumptions of the underlying cosmology, in particular to alternative models of the dark energy, curvature of the universe, running of the spectral index, primordial helium abundance, and to the sum of neutrino masses, which we know is nonzero from neutrino oscillation experiments~\cite{hirata92, davis68, Eguchi:2002dm, Ahn:2002up}.